kinvolk/lokomotive/docs/flatcar-linux/azure.md

 Learn about [maintenance](../topics/maintenance.md).

 !!! note
-    On Flatcar Linux clusters, install the `CLUO` addon to coordinate reboots and drains when nodes auto-update.
+    On Flatcar Container Linux clusters, install the `CLUO` addon to coordinate reboots and drains when nodes auto-update.
 Otherwise, updates may not be applied until the next reboot.

 ## Variables